-(i) one or more devices may be used with mounting brackets which have the capability to measure, display, record and broadcast information relating to the boat's position, heading, header and lift information, vmg, time, and/or speed.
-The mounting bracket for the compass and displays may be fixed to the mast by the means of screws, cable ties, self adhesive strips or any mechanical tightening device.
-A cleat or securing device may be fitted to this bracket to hold the Gennaker halyard in place while the Gennaker is not in use.

-(ii) Tactical or navigational electronic or printed maps, charts, port/starboard stickers, a racing signal code flags chart, and compass headings

-(iii) Bags, drink bottle/s, safety equipment, paddle, loose clothing, food and/or drinks.

-(iv) Any additional equipment required by the Sailing Instructions for the event.
+- (i) one or more devices may be used with mounting brackets which have the capability to measure, display, record and broadcast information relating to the boat's position, heading, header and lift information, VMG, time, and/or speed.
+The mounting bracket for the compass and displays may be fixed to the mast by the means of cable ties, rope, or electrical tape. - (ii) Tactical or navigational electronic or printed maps, charts, port/starboard stickers, a racing signal code flags chart, and compass headings - (iii) Bags, drink bottle/s, safety equipment, paddle, loose clothing, food and/or drinks. - (iv) Any additional equipment required by the Sailing Instructions for the event.

-(v) GPS tracking and recording may be used.

-(vi) Camera to record video and pictures provided that the data and output is not viewed or used by the crew until he/she is onshore after a race has finished and not during a race; it may be used for producing broadcasts to the general public during a race but it must not be viewed or used by the crew during a race.
-Any device used to mount such a camera shall not extend beyond the sheerline and must be removable without leaving any mark or residue on the boat.

-(vii) Up to 2 mechanical wind indication devices may be fitted to the mast.
+- (v) GPS tracking and recording may be used. - (vi) Camera to record video and pictures provided that the data and output is not viewed or used by the crew until he/she is onshore after a race has finished and not during a race; it may be used for producing broadcasts to the general public during a race but it must not be viewed or used by the crew during a race.
+Any device used to mount such a camera shall not extend beyond the sheerline and must be removable without leaving any mark or residue on the boat. - (vii) Up to 2 mechanical wind indication devices may be fitted to the mast. - (viii) Bucket(s) or hand bailer(s) and/or sponge(s)/cloth(s) for removing water from the hull. - (ix) clips or keepers to retain running rigging in place when it is not being used. - (x) The mounts for items (i) to (vii) and (x) may be attached to the boat using tape, rope, shock cord, Velcro, cable ties, providing that attachments do not puncture the surface of the hull, spars, sail, or hull appendages, and can be removed without damage to any of them. - (xi) Paddle for propelling the boat - (xii) Consumables. - (xiii) Mobile telephone.

-(viii) One anchor, chain and rode.

-(ix) Bucket(s) or hand bailer(s) and/or sponge(s)/cloth(s) for removing water from the hull.

-(x) Navigation lights.

-(xi) Power source for optional electronics.